 Gilgamesh is a tragic tyrant, two-thirds god and one-third human.
 Gilgamesh tells of the tyrant’s power, of adventure and daring, of friendship and love, of death, grief and the search for eternal life.
 Throughout the ages, the epic has functioned as a mirror in which changing cultures have seen themselves reflected.
 The texts consist of a series of cohesive narratives, all of which have portents and presentiments as a common feature.
 The text tells two parallel stories.
 One is the story of Gilgamesh’s heroic victories far and wide, of his overweening ambition and the attempt by the gods to tame the tyrannic absolute ruler via encounters with a man of nature, Enkidu.
 This story tells of the love-friendship relationship between the two men, and what it means when Enkidu dies.
 The other story tells of the basic human condition: death and the fear of death, which takes Gilgamesh on a journey to the underworld in a futile search for his own immortality.

 The poet Morten Søndergaard has written a Danish version of the epic in collaboration with assyriologist Sophus Helle.
-This new translation of the epic is being published by Gyldendal, to coincide with the premiere of the performance.
+This new translation of the epic has been published by Gyldendal, to coincide with the premiere of the performance.

 Duration 105 mins